 SOIL: Development Manager Jan-Jaap Cramer presented how the Danish Port of Vordingborg is using construction and demolition waste, fly ash, and slag to expand the port.
 This reduces the cost of the expansion, saves costs of depositing the waste, and speeds up the port construction since the materials are readily available in the local area.
 Also, recycling local waste material reduces the carbon footprint due to avoided transport.

 Initial cost-benefit analyses by the Hamburg Institute of International Economics indicate that the money invested into both pilots has been well-spent.

 EU frameworks key to greening of regional ports

-Much of the discussion revolved around the challenges facing ports can be met and how EU policy and incentive frameworks may help.
+Much of the discussion revolved around the challenges facing ports and how EU policy and incentive frameworks may help.

 Wim Stubbe of the Flemish Port of Oostende, Flanders (the Lead Beneficiary of DUAL Ports) was clear on why EU funding is crucial: ‘Small and medium ports need EU support due to lack of resources and expertise’, he said, explaining that many small ports are run by less than a handful of people.